emberjs/website/source/blog/2018-07-20-the-ember-times-issue-56.md

 <img class="float-right small transparent padded" alt="Release Bust Tomster" title="Ember Stable Release" src="/images/tomsters/3-release.png" />

-Although you might remember a not too far away, [previous 3.2 release](https://emberjs.com/blog/2018/07/02/ember-3-2-released.html), this week the **latest 3.3 release** of Ember.js, Ember CLI and Ember Data has been [published](https://emberjs.com/blog/2018/07/16/ember-3-3-released.html).
+Although you might remember a not too far away, [previous 3.2 release](https://emberjs.com/blog/2018/07/02/ember-3-2-released.html), this week the **latest 3.3 releases** of Ember.js, Ember CLI and Ember Data have been [published](https://emberjs.com/blog/2018/07/16/ember-3-3-released.html).
 This will guarantee that the publishing of Ember.js in particular stays in sync with the planned schedule of the overall release cycle.

 The new minor release of Ember.js includes several **new deprecations** that you shouldn't miss to make your Ember app ready for the future! ⏰